Oklahoma Teachers' Retirement System: Legislation to Address the Unfunded Liability

-Current Actuarial Status
+Recent actuarial status

 Despite a long history of fiscal troubles, the Oklahoma Teachers' Retirement System has seen a steady improvement in its over-all actuarial condition since 2012.
 This is due in part to strong investment performance as well as fiscal reforms enacted by the state legislature.
 In 2017, the state's largest newspaper called the Teacher Retirement System "a rare success story in state government financial management."

 As of June 30, 2018, the Oklahoma Teachers' Retirement System reduced its unfunded actuarial accrual liability (UAAL) to approximately $6.13 billion and increased its overall funded ratio to 73.5%.
 OTRS has also revised its assumed rate of return to "7.50% per year, net of investment-related expenses and compounded annually, composed of an assumed 2.50% inflation rate and a 5.00% real rate of return."

-Impact of the COVID-19 Pandemic (2019 - present)
+Impact of the COVID-19 pandemic (2019 – 2021 )

 The Oklahoma Teacher Retirement System experienced significant investment volatility as a result of the COVID-19 pandemic.
 As of June 2020, the UAAL had increased to $8.641 billion and the funded ratio had decreased slightly, to 71.5%.
 Although a marked decline in comparison to pre-pandemic levels, this nevertheless represented an improvement in performance over the previous year.
 According to the OTRS Board of Trustees, "[t]he primary cause of the increase was strong investment returns for the year."